corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing-and-operating/permissions/authentication.md

 that they are indeed the person or system account they claim to be.

 Such authentication can be performed using user name and password credentials or via single sign-on (SSO).
-In the case of SSO, we delegate the authentication of RPC users to a trusted SSO provider that the RPC gateway is configured to use.
+In the case of SSO, we delegate the authentication of REST users to a trusted SSO provider that the REST gateway is configured to use.